J-lewen/erp/content.en/docs/table-of-contents/training/part_6.md

 However, you're not stuck with this reference.
 Having collected the data you can now amend your reference site(s) to any or all of the channels you've recorded from.
 Across ERP literature, an enormous amount of variation exists in chosen reference sites, resulting in [reproducibility and comparability issues](https://www.researchgate.net/publication/338018989_Which_Reference_Should_We_Use_for_EEG_and_ERP_practice).
 Because of this, it's important to carefully consider the reference site that best serves your research (see FAQ: How do I choose my offline reference?).

 Perhaps the two most commonly adopted schemes are the mastoid reference, and average reference.
+There are various arguments for/against either - to briefly sum, there is no unanimous consensus on the best reference scheme to use, although most ERP researchers agree that it would be better for the field at large if we didn't all use different ones.
+For this reason, for the purposes of this tutorial we will use the average mastoid<!-- <a> element links to the section below --> <a href="#Section_further_down"> (2)</a>.

 <hr style="height:1px; visibility:hidden;" />
 <u> Video</u>